tableau/Logshark/docs/docs/logshark_postgres.md

 #### Write Output to PostgreSQL
 1. Open a Command Prompt window (Windows) or Terminal (mac)
 1. To see the LogShark command options and syntax, enter LogShark --help
-1. To process a logset, just run LogShark and specify the path to the log file and any other option you wish to set.
+1. To process a log set, just run LogShark and specify the path to the log file and any other option you wish to set.

 Here is a syntax reference for invoking PostgreSQL command in LogShark.